allenmeou/allenmeou/README.md

 Hello

-I'm Daniel Huy.
+I'm Huy.
 I'm a Programmer.

 You can follow me on: [Facebook](https://www.facebook.com/meodev.TranDinhHuy/)